 5 elements for merging remote, hybrid, and in-person work cultures

-Things may never be quite the same, but smart employers can use available resources to adapt and revamp the culture into a new, more dynamic one.
+Things may never be quite the same, but smart employers use every available resource to adapt and revamp their culture into an improved, more dynamic one.
 The following are five important principles of creating a unified workforce – regardless of where individual employees are located.

 - Keep well-being a priority.
 Employee health has come to the forefront because of the pandemic.
 Employee health can serve as a springboard for change and can have either a positive or negative effect on productivity and profitability-depending on how employers support it.
 Encouraging preventive screenings and annual primary care visits are a great start to engaging employees in their health, but to ensure health improvement, support is needed.
 Health coaching provides each employee that extra individualized boost of care needed to realize their wellness goals all while demonstrating that their employer is invested in their overall well-being.

 - Engage employees in decision-making.
 Be open about your desire to stay connected and invite opinions and interaction about what works best regarding projects, processes, and communication.
 Ensure employees feel they have the autonomy and ability to collaborate to get the job done.
 This is essential to a cohesive, successful team.

 - Promote emotional intelligence.
 Today’s world demands transparency and mutual respect – and employees deserve the same.
 This calls for empathetic leaders who understand the importance of a “psychologically safe” workplace, where employees can express themselves freely and comfortably ask for help if they need it.
 Offering long-term emotional support options such as an Employee Assistance Program (EAP) for improved mental well-being lets employees know their employer cares and allows them to access services and resources when needed.